High-performing organizations and teams. We all admire them. They seem to do great work so effortlessly; it just seems to flow. What is their secret?

 1 Set high standards and model them.

 A key strategy to bring a culture to life is to focus on selected, observable behaviors.
-For example, in Toastmasters one way to encourage members to stretch beyond their current abilities is to set the standard of applauding after every performance, and to provide mentors to new members.
+For example, in Toastmasters some ways to encourage members is to set the standard of applauding after every performance, and to provide mentors to new members.
 These key behaviors need to be lived by every member, and the leaders need to set the standard and also “walk the talk” themselves.
-As former convention keynote speaker Patricia Fripp puts it, “It is not what you say you believe that is important, but what you model, encourage, reward and let happen.”
+As former convention keynote speaker Patricia Fripp puts it, “It is not what you say you believe that is important, but what you model, encourage, reward, and let happen.”

 2 Promote self- leadership.